YinLiLin/hibayes/README.md

 </a>
 </p>

-We can also derive the assciation significance from the posterior inclusive probability (PIP) for each SNP in whole MCMC procedure.
+We can also derive the association significance from the posterior inclusive probability (PIP) for each SNP in whole MCMC procedure.
 ```r
 > # view the probability of none-zero effect for each SNP
 > CMplot(cbind(map, 1-fit$nzrate), plot.type="m", ylab=expression(-log[10](italic(PIP))), LOG10=TRUE, threshold=0.05, amplify=FALSE)